profile curation and automated feeds by GRRL! updated: January 25, 2026

 FIA CEO Natalie Robyn | Redefiners Podcast | Natalie Robyn

-Natalie's full bio:
+Natalie's bio:

 Natalie Robyn made history as the first-ever CEO of the FIA, motorsport’s global governing body, bringing over 15 years of senior management experience from automotive giants including Volvo, Nissan, and Mercedes-Benz to racing’s highest administrative office.